 The two surviving North American X-15 aircraft are on exhibit.
 One is at the National Air &Space Museum in Washington, DC and the other is at the U.S. Air Force Museum in Dayton, OH.

 The primary differences between aircraft models are a heat resistant treated fuselage, two fuel tanks beneath the fuselage, and a lengthening of a little over two feet.

 Mission preparation could take up to 200 hours.
 This included a number of various simulations, ground checks and in flight systems checks.

 North American X-15 aircraft were launched from under the wing of a B-52 mother ship.
 Pilots describe the launch as being "fired from a cannon."

 After rocket ignition it took approximately a minute and a half for the North American X-15 to achieve maximum altitude.
 All the time, the pilot, pressed back in his seat at 2 to 4 G's, concentrated on achieving the correct angle of ascent and speed, monitoring climb rate and altitude.

 X-15 pilots were kept busy.
 Controls for on board experiments needed to be actuated while the pilot also worked on regulating engine thrust and final shutdown of the rocket engine.
 During flight in the upper atmosphere, where the air is so thin that the conventional flight controls do not work, the pilot guided the aircraft using attitude control rockets.

 Upon reentry a pilot experienced forces of up to 5 G's.
 On final approach the X-15 handled somewhat like a conventional airplane.
 Pilots reported no difficulties in final approach or landing of the aircraft.

-The X-15 rocket built by Frank Burke wingspan is 19" and length is 27".
+The North American X-15 built by Frank Burke has a wingspan of 19 in. and length is 27 in.
 Frank uses a Park 180 motor turning a 6 x 5.5 propeller to push it.